 Online performance entries must be completed in their entirety.
 Registration on our website can only be completed by Studio Directors or an Official Studio Representative for troupe entries.
 Studio Directors and Parents or Official Studio Representatives must check the release clause on every official online entry submitted.
 Our office MUST receive entries and payment by the set closing date of your competition city.
-Solo and Duet/Trio entries can be registered independently by using the Parent Centre Online Registration, HOWEVER ALL dancers must represent a dance studio.
+Solo and Duet/Trio entries can be registered independently by a parent using the Parent Centre Online Registration, HOWEVER, ALL dancers must represent a dance studio.
 Entries will be accepted on a first come, first serve basis and will be limited to the amount of performance time available.
 There will be a $15 late fee per performance after the closing date.
-ENTRIES WILL NOT BE ACCEPTED WITHOUT FULL PAYMENT.
+ENTRIES WILL NOT BE CONFIRMED WITHOUT FULL PAYMENT.

 All payments must be made in full and are facilitated using PayPal.
 Credit Cards can be accepted and will incur a surcharge.

 Entries close 8-10 weeks prior to each competition city, unless sold out prior.
 A tentative schedule and cut-off date will be sent to allow teachers and parents to make any changes to performances.
 After the cut-off date, NO CHANGES will be made to any performances.
 Any performances that are left UNTITLED or TBA will incur a $30.00 fee.
 Also, any changes that need to be made after the program is set to FINAL will incur a $30.00 fee.
 No performance will be announced on stage without a proper song title.
 NO REFUNDS, TRANSFERS OR CREDITS will be given on any entry fees paid, for any acts not performing for any reason including medical reasons.
 All payments are final - No Exceptions.